euthuppan/artifactory-scm-plugin/README.md

-ArchiveFilesSCM plugin for Jenkins checkouts using remote archive files and extracts to a Jenkins job workspace
+ArtifactorySCM plugin for Jenkins checkouts using remote artifactory endpoints and it's API to extract pipeline source code to a Jenkins job workspace

-### This Plugin has been resurrected from the grave to work with pipelines and Jenkins in 2021!

 # Main Changes:
+ - Specifying the latestVersionTag will pick an artifact if it's prefixed with that tag.
+   - ex: "main" will pick the latest artifact labeled "main-version.zip"
  - Removed deprecated methods and added new ones in favor of what Jenkins requires in 2021
  - Utilizes the credentials plugin for authentication
  - Works with pipeline jobs for selecting source code for starting one